lostgoat/gputool/README.md

 Following is a list of supported commands:

+###Register Read

- * The read command reads a register
+The read command reads a register

 ```
 read <regname>